IRTF-HRPC/drafts/draft-terminology.md

 RFC Editor MUST:
  * Offer alternatives for exclusionary terminology as an important act of correcting larger editorial issues and clarifying technical concepts and
- * Maintain the IETF repository that collects all terms that have been considered and indicate wheter they are deemed acceptable, and if not what terms Authors should consider instead.
+ * Maintain the IETF repository that collects all terms that have been considered and indicate whether they are deemed acceptable, and if not what terms Authors should consider instead.
  * Suggest to Authors that even when referencing other specifications that have not replaced offensive terminology, the Authors could use another term in their document and include a note to say that they have used the new term as a replacement for the term used in the referenced document.

 # Further reading